franciscoyira/portfolio/content/project/walmart-chile-r-package/index.md

   name: See presentation
   url: https://1drv.ms/b/s!AszM2hDRx-RZn6dnZ__u1G4EEQy2ow
 #slides: example
-summary: R package to accelerate and streamline the delivering of analyses and data products at Walmart, inspired by the successful experience of Airbnb with their `Rbnb` internal package.
+summary: R package to accelerate and streamline the delivery of analyses and data products at Walmart, inspired by the successful experience of Airbnb with their `Rbnb` internal package.
 tags:
 - R
 - Featured